Eslam-Ahmed-SE/Nagwa_Task-Eslam_Ahmed/README.md

 # Nagwa_Task

-You need node.js and express.js to run the server
+You need node.js and express.js to run the server.

-And you need react to run the client
+You will also need react to run the client.

+(Run code attacked in `server` dir and client dir)